Circular Design Guide

 In the last century, the delivery model for the built environment has been overwhelmingly linear, creating a waste-generating leviathan, that gobbles up resources and contributes to many of our current planetary crises.
 This wasteful and destructive model, conjugated with population growth and rising affluence, is pushing us towards a hotter and more precarious future.

-But there are many emerging examples of built environment solutions that have shifted towards a circular economy, enabled by technology that harnesses better design and new business models.
+But there are many emerging examples of built environment solutions that have shifted towards a circular economyA systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.
+It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials (at their highest value), and regenerate nature., enabled by technology that harnesses better design and new business models.
 Scaling up this transformation has the potential to unlock new ways of creating value and to make a significant contribution to solving some of the big challenges of our time.

 Completed in 13BCE, the Theatre of Marcellus in Rome functioned as an open-air theatre for its first 400 years, but as the fortunes of Rome declined it served as a quarry providing materials for new structures, and as an enclosure for small residential buildings.
 In the medieval period, the walls were strengthened and it became a fortress for one of the most important consuls of the city.
 During the Renaissance, a palazzo was built on the top creating the building form that has endured until the present day.
 Throughout history, buildings such as this theatre have been constructed to last as long as possible and have demonstrated their adaptability and reusability.